aptima-ai/aptima_framework/docs/ten_framework/dependencies.md

 Core logging library for C/ObjC/C++.

 > ⚠️ **Note:**
-> We have significantly modified `zf_log` to conform to the naming conventions and folder structure of the TEN framework.
+> We have significantly modified `zf_log` to conform to the naming conventions and folder structure of the APTIMA framework.
 Please refer to `core/src/ten_utils/log` for details.